How far can we trust meditation research?

 Stephen Gene Morris

-I should say that I’m an experienced meditator, schooled in both modern and traditional methods, I have also taught and researched meditation for many years.
-My interest in contemplative science comes from the perspectives of both a trained cognitive psychologist and a practicing Buddhist.
-From my experience of teaching traditional meditation systems in the west, it is unrealistic to claim that a few weeks of meditation practice automatically leads to ‘significant’ change.
+By way of transparency, I should make it clear that I’m an experienced meditator and confident of the great benefits of the practice.
+My interest in contemplative science comes from the perspectives of both a trained cognitive psychologist and a practising Buddhist.
+From my experience of teaching traditional meditation systems, it is unrealistic to claim that a few weeks of meditation practice automatically leads to ‘significant’ change.
 Some practitioners do progress rapidly, embracing the transformative potential of meditation, but others fall away after only a few weeks, sometimes disillusioned and unfulfilled.
-This is a difficult subject to address coming from a traditional meditation perspective, because judging or criticizing the progress of another practitioner is something of a taboo.
+This is a difficult subject to address coming from a traditional meditation perspective because judging or criticizing the progress of another practitioner is something of a taboo.
 But to enhance the wider understanding of meditation this point needs to be stressed.
 There is no reason to assume that the meditation method alone leads to change, the method is an integral part of a firmly established theoretical framework.
-The effects of meditation tend to be meditated by several factors such as, individual capacity, participant motivation and qualitative differences between the teacher or teaching systems.
+The effects of meditation tend to be meditated by several factors such as individual capacity, participant motivation and qualitative differences between the teacher or teaching systems.

-The ‘expectation’ that a meditation method in itself leads to change is not supported by the human history of meditation.
+The ‘expectation’ that a meditation method in itself leads to change is not supported by human history.
 This idea may eventually be confirmed by science but the data gathered so far is inconclusive.
-We know that a number of meditation scientists are committed practitioners, so perhaps they have first hand experience of the benefits of meditation or mindfulness.
+We know that a number of meditation scientists are committed practitioners, so perhaps they have first-hand experience of the benefits of meditation or mindfulness.
 Is this as Kreplin suggests, part of the problem?
 Could the experiential knowledge of the results of meditating introduce subconscious bias into research methodology?
-I’m a meditator, I know about the benefits of regular practice but I can see dangers to the credibility of meditation systems if claims based on poor science are over-hyped.
+I’m a meditator I know about the benefits of regular practice but I can see dangers to the credibility of meditation systems if claims based on poor science are over-hyped.
 The lack of long term studies for secular forms of meditation should also be a serious concern.

 The failure to establish robust findings in meditation research begs a further question, without reliable replicated science how does the delivery of meditation technologies continue to grow in society?
 If scientists are raising questions about the claims made in individual studies why isn’t this filtering down more into health care, public policy and the media?
 If meditation and mindfulness interventions cannot be shown to work, or deliver predictable results, confidence in meditation generally may decline.
 It might also lead to an erosion in the status of experimental psychology as a provider of independent and reliable data.

 These few paragraphs are simply an introduction to the subject, the start of a very long road.
 It can be argued that the contemporary western scientific investigation of meditation began in the 1970s, since when perhaps as many as 10,000 studies have been published.
-But based on the findings from recent strategic reviews our scientific understanding of meditation is still at the preliminary stage.
+But based on the findings from recent strategic reviews our scientific understanding of meditation is at a surprisingly preliminary stage.

 The Kreplin, Farias and Brazil study can be found here.